Ariiees/ESE519_Final/README.md

 }
 ```
 After got the integer value of the pattern by applying the 'left shift' operation combined with the 'OR' operation we can directly return the pattern value.
+## Further...

+We plan to ...

 ## File description

+【File_name】: What is it

 【README_midpoint】: Our midpoint project report.